ishaqyusuf/prodesk-gnd/FEATURE_REQUESTS.md

     - ask if commission should be created after sales is completed
   - comission status: pending, paid
     - create sales comission payment table
-  - show attaached sale order no and status
+  - show attached sale order no and status
   - sort by: sales rep, date.
   - mark and pay
 - sales restore state